Juulia Turkkila

 Juulia Turkkila (/fi/; born 3 November 1994) is a Finnish figure skater.
-Competing in ice dancing with Matthias Versluis, she is the 2023 European bronze medalist, a two-time Grand Prix of Espoo bronze medalist, 2023 CS Finlandia Trophy gold medalist, and a five-time Finnish national champion (2019, 2022–24).
+Competing in ice dancing with Matthias Versluis, she competed at two Winter Olympics (2022, 2026), is the 2023 European bronze medalist, a two-time Grand Prix of Espoo bronze medalist, 2023 CS Finlandia Trophy gold medalist, and a six-time Finnish national champion (2019, 2022–26).
 Turkkila/Versluis also earned a small bronze medal for the free dance segment at the 2025 European Championships.

 As a single skater, she is the 2012 Nordic champion and 2014 Finnish national champion.
 She competed in the final segment at eight ISU Championships, achieving her best result, twelfth, at the 2014 Europeans.

 Personal life

 Juulia Turkkila was born on 3 November 1994 in Helsinki, Finland.
 At age six, she began training in ballet at the Finnish National Opera and Ballet.
 After graduating from secondary school, she decided to study economics at Aalto University.